The Australian Bureau of Statistics has announced that almost 12.3 million Australians had returned their marriage survey forms by last Friday.

-But The Equality Campaign’s Tiernan Brady said survey forms that were posted in the next few days still have a good chance of making it in.
+However The Equality Campaign’s Tiernan Brady said survey forms that posting in the next few days will still have a good chance of making it in.

 “There’s still time to have your voice heard even if you haven’t posted your ballot yet,” he said.

 “It’s not too late.
 Don’t throw it in the bin, put it in the post.

 “The deadline isn’t until November 7, so posting your ballot this week means it still can get there.

 “Don’t expect marriage equality to get over the line with someone else’s vote.”